Antibunching in locally driven dissipative Lieb lattices

 In contrast to bunching, antibunching of second order correlations cannot be achieved by classical mechanisms \cite{QuantumNoise}, and so have been highly sought after as signatures of quantum correlations in exciton-polaritons \cite{Mu_oz_Matutano_2019,Delteil_2019}; however, the degree of antibunching achieved by the usual photon blockade in single micropillars is fairly modest due to the low ratio of interactions to dissipation.
-Alternatively, the unconventional photon blockade (UPB), first discovered in \cite{Liew10}, is a mechanism that results in strong antibunching on the one driven site of a pair of coupled resonators, such as a DDBH dimer, even with these weaker interactions.
+Unlike the regular photon blockade, where multiple occupations are suppressed by the energy shift from interactions, the unconventional photon blockade (UPB), first discovered in \cite{Liew10}, is a mechanism that results in strong antibunching on the one driven site of a pair of coupled resonators, such as a DDBH dimer, even with these weaker interactions.
 The effect is caused by destructive interference between different paths that eliminates the probability of multiple occupation of the target site; for example, in the DDBH dimer the amplitude for a second boson to occupy the coherently driven site is cancelled, either partially or completely, by the amplitude for it to hop to the neighbouring site and back \cite{Bamba11}.
 Since the initial proposal, there have been a number of further investigations into different implementations of the UPB and the physics behind it \cite{Bamba11,Bamba11apl,PhysRevA.82.013841,PhysRevA.88.033836,Ferretti_2013,Liew_2013,PhysRevA.89.031803,PhysRevA.90.033809,PhysRevA.90.063824,PhysRevA.94.013815,PhysRevA.96.053810} and even some successful experimental realisations of it \cite{PhysRevLett.121.043601,PhysRevLett.121.043602}, all of which are focused on two site systems, as in the original proposal.

 In this work, we will show how on extended open quantum lattice systems the interplay plus possible underlying physical connections between the UBP and geometric frustration in Lieb lattices, along with tailored localised driving, can enable the generation of non-trivial quantum correlations on chosen sites.
 Particularly, this approach may provide an alternative avenue forward for generating significant antibunching and other quantum correlations in exciton-polariton micropillar lattices, despite their lower interaction to dissipation ratios.